gioblu/PJON/documentation/data-transmission.md

 ```
 `send_packet_blocking` returns the result of transmission as `send_packet` does.

-If you prefer PJON to handle packets for you, you can make use of the packet handler.
+If you prefer PJON to handle packets for you, you can make use of the packet handler, although a little more memory is needed.
 The first thing to do and never forget is to call the `update()` function once per loop cycle:
 ```cpp
   bus.update();
 ```